kentskyo/bike_rentals/README.md

 Predictions were matching more closely the first part of the month.
 During the Christmas holiday there are probably parameters not accounted for in the data that have a greater impact that other times...more extended holiday time, a necessity perhaps for errands that require vehicles with capacity accomodate passengers and commodities.
 These may have caused the utility of bikes to diminish independent of the other, recorded, parameters.

 ## Unit tests

-Run these unit tests to check the correctness of your network implementation.
-These tests must all be successful to pass the project.

 ```python